 “You’re not a fool.
-I’d tell you all the things I believe you to be, but you’d get a sugar overdose.”
+I’d tell you all the things I believe you to be, but you’d suffer a sugar overdose.”

 Alazne lowers her gaze towards the beach and wipes her eyes slowly.

 I can’t figure out what to say.
-I keep looking into her eyes, utterly helpless.
+I keep looking into her eyes, helpless.

 Alazne curves the corners of her mouth upwards slightly, and then she combs a swaying lock of light brown hair back behind her ear.

-“I think people like me can at the most fantasize with meeting by chance someone as broken as ourselves.
-It’s not even about having an intimate relationship with them in a romantic or sexual sense, but just about being able to recognize in this meaningless and hopeless universe, and feel it down to your bones, that someone else understands how alone we are.”
+“I think people like me can at the most fantasize about meeting by chance someone as broken as ourselves.
+It’s not even about having an intimate relationship with them in a romantic or sexual sense, but just about being able to recognize in this meaningless and hopeless universe, and feel it down to our bones, that someone else understands how alone we are.”

 “So you’re saying you’ll never…” I struggle to say, but I can’t continue that sentence.
 I don’t even know where it was supposed to go.

-Alazne caresses my cheek with an understanding look in her face.
+Alazne caresses my cheek with an understanding look.
 A few isolated tears are jumping from the corners of her eyes.

 “I’m sorry,” she says.
 “In that sense, maybe you are too normal for me.
 It does worry me.
 You are well put together, and I’m doomed.
 Still, I… I think it’s better for me to date you.
 If my other half were someone as broken as me, we’d end up dead in a month.
 I know it too well… What I need as a human being that is forced to continue existing in this ridiculous world is someone who can drag me out of my hole, discipline me… Break me out of my endless cycles of pondering everything over and over and rarely coming up with conclusions.”